Eshikajain0150/PLos-One-DFU-Paper/README.md

 ## Citation

-If you use this code, cite your associated manuscript and the Kaggle dataset (laithjj).
+If you use this code, cite your associated manuscript.